 My current passion project: I just finished co-writing a book entitled The Stuff: Unlock Your Power to Overcome Challenges, Soar, and Succeed along with my friend Dr. Sampson Davis.
 We recently launched The STUFF Movement in order to collect stories of people who have overcome obstacles and highlight the elements within them that they used to succeed and overcome.

-The best part of my day: My ride to/from work because it allows me to organize my thoughts and decompress.
-Also, walking in my house after work, when Jalen runs up to me and yells “Mommy!!!
+The best part of my day: My ride to/from work because it allows me to organise my thoughts and decompress.
+Also, walking in my house after work, when Jalen runs up to me and yells “Mummy!!!
 You are home!”

 The one thing I wish I didn't have to do: Budgets.
 I hate having to do budgets, both personally and at work.
 They are a necessity, and they keep all finances in order, but they are the most difficult thing for me to do and keep track of.